SchoolBreach.org

 Why MFA Is Non-Negotiable for Schools

 Multi-factor authentication (MFA) is the single most effective security measure your school can implement.
-Google reports that MFA blocks 99.9% of automated attacks.
+Microsoft reports that MFA blocks over 99.9% of account-compromise attacks.

 After the Catholic School Google Workspace breach — where a teacher's reused password led to 1,200 student records being exposed — the message is clear: if your school doesn't have MFA, you're one stolen password away from a breach.